canonical/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

 .. code-block:: yaml

-    pebble: SVCS

-    where SVCS is a dict of one or more services e.g.

     pebble:
       service_name:
         state: <service state>
         op: <python operator>  (optional. default is 'eq')
-        processes: list of processes we expect to be running  (optional) ...
+        processes: list of processes we expect to be running  (optional)

-    CACHE_KEYS
-      services
+Cache keys:

+  * services - list of service names

 Systemd
 -------

-Takes a systemd service name and optionally some parameters to check.
+Takes a systemd service name and optional parameters to check.
 Returns True if the service exists and, if provided, parameters match.
 Short and long forms are supported as follows.